PsyDefDetect-Shared-Task/PsyDefDetect-Shared-Task.github.io/index.md

 Grounded in the clinically validated *Defense Mechanism Rating Scales (DMRS)* framework, this shared task aims to advance the understanding of unconscious defensive functioning in text.

+> **⚠️ IMPORTANT**: All teams must complete the [Result Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSfaZ4PMMicGvXrs_a3oXScYzzk1LipyPNO2m1EQjuta3kGwvg/viewform?usp=dialog) **before April 8, 2026 (AOE)**.
+Teams that do not register by this deadline will not be included in the official ranking.

+> **📌 NOTE**: The paper submission deadline of **April 17, 2026** is firm and cannot be extended, as it is set by the BioNLP workshop.
+Please plan your writing accordingly.

 ## News
 - **2026-04-05** – We will present three shared task awards: **Best System Paper**, **Best Exploration Paper**, and **Best Interdisciplinary Insight Paper**, with certificates awarded on-site at BioNLP@ACL 2026.
 We encourage all participating teams to submit a system paper.
 See [Paper Submission](/paper-submission/) for details.
 - **2026-04-05** – [Result registration form](https://docs.google.com/forms/d/e/1FAIpQLSfaZ4PMMicGvXrs_a3oXScYzzk1LipyPNO2m1EQjuta3kGwvg/viewform?usp=dialog) is now open.
 All teams must register by ~~April 7~~ → **April 8, 2026 (AOE)**.